VRiPro/Memory-Based-Cuckoo-Search-Algorithm/README.md

     - **Fitness**: Energy consumption of your solution.
     - **CycleTime**: Cycle time of your solution.
     - **Calculation Time**: Time taken to compute the solution.

+    In the figure, you can see 10 different solutions.

+    - **Solution "0"**: This shows that workshops 1 & 2 should use robot 1, and workshop 3 should use robot 2.
+Additionally, it indicates that each workshop is assigned 4 tasks to complete.

+## Want to know more about this work ?

+Check out my detailed college report on this project: [Report](hihi.com)